Pwassoncru/Spark/README.md

 # Spark
-Social network Back in scala/kafka
+Social network back-end in scala/kafka

-In c4/, you'll find a tool anylising the data stored in
+In c4/, you'll find a tool analysing the data stored in
 > c4/data/posts/part-\*
-This tool ask you for a brand, then a duration (from 0 days to x months), and it gives you how many times the brand occured during this duration (from now).
+This tool ask you to type in a brand name and a duration (from 0 days to x months), and it returns the number of times the brand appeared during this duration (from now) in users' posts.

-In spark/, you'll find an api of a social network, with a little sequential example showing how you can use this api.
+In spark/, you'll find an api of a social network with a little sequential example showing how you can use this api.

 Make sure zookeeper and some servers are started, listening to the port 9092.